infinum/rails-handbook/Databases/SQL/Indexes.md

 ## Composite Index

-It is possible to define index on 2 or more columns - that kind of an index is called **composite** (or **concatenated**) index.
+It is possible to define an index on two or more columns - that kind of an index is called **composite** (or **concatenated**) index.

 **Order matters** - the most important thing is how to choose the column order so the index can be used as often as possible!
 We as developers should have a feeling for the data (business domain) and choose properly columns for an index.

-## Function Based Index
+## Function-Based Index

 When you have an index whose definition contains a function or an expression, you have a **function-based index**.
-Instead of copying the column data directly into the index, the database applies function on the column and stores the result into the index.
+Instead of copying the column data directly into the index, the database applies a function on the column and stores the result into the index.

 Example: